Simonleek/P3/ReadMe.md

 |Process form to generate paragraphs |Post|					/Lorem/|
 |Show User Generator					|Get|						/User/|
 |Process form user generator			|Post| 					/User/	|

+Filter

+A filter called "isNumeric" is created to ensure the text box entry is a numeric input.
+I was called as a "before" filter for the User generator and Paragraph generator.

 ## Outside code